Alexey9991984/northwind-sales-dashboard/README.md

 ## Project Overview

-This project analyzes sales data from the Northwind database using SQL and Power BI.
+This project analyzes sales data from the **Northwind** database using **SQL (PostgreSQL)** and **Power BI**.

-The goal is to identify top customers, best-selling products, and revenue trends.
+The goal of the analysis is to identify:

+* top customers
+* best-selling products
+* revenue trends
+* geographical distribution of sales

+The project demonstrates the full analytics workflow: data extraction → SQL analysis → visualization in Power BI.

+---

 ## Tools